 • opening a door without using the key or keyfob (even if the door is unlocked by using the inside lock knob or the power door lock switch).

 How to stop an activated alarm

-The alarm stops only by unlocking the driver's door with the key or by pressing the 1 button on the keyfob.
+The alarm stops only by unlocking the driver's door or the liftgate with the key or by pressing the final button on the keyfob.